Azure/kubernetes-hackfest/labs/paas/otomi/3_create_team/README.md

 6. Click on `Submit`.

-7. Click on `Deploy Changes` (this will become active after in the side menu after you submit a change).
+7. Click on `Deploy Changes` and check the progress of the deployment in the `Drone` application.
+   Note: this will become active after in the side menu after you submit a change

 8. Select your team in the top bar.
 Here you can select your context (cluster and team).